-Safeguarding Annual Report 2017-18 from The Safeguarding Adults Executive Board which provides leadership of adult safeguarding across the London Borough of Hammersmith & Fulham; the Royal Borough of Kensington and Chelsea; and the City of Westminster.
-(Previous reports can be found in the annual reports section here)
+Safeguarding Annual Report 2017-18 from The Safeguarding Adults Executive Board which provides leadership of adult safeguarding for the Royal Borough of Kensington and Chelsea; and the City of Westminster.

 Action on Elder Abuse aims to prevent abuse of older people by raising awareness, and by education, promotion, research, collection and dissemination of information.

 The Foundation for People With Learning Disabilities has produced an easy-read leaflet called 'Loneliness and Cruelty' in which people with learning disabilities describe their experience of harassment, abuse and related-crime in the community

 The Easy Health website has gathered together various easy-read leaflets and videos which will help people with learning disabilities to understand what abuse is, and to know what to do if they think they are being subjected to abuse.